IvonGu/lectures-1/README.md

 * Google's [embedding projector](http://projector.tensorflow.org)
 * API reference, [scikit learn, Section 2.2: manifold learning](http://scikit-learn.org/stable/modules/manifold.html)

-*Lab*: **Dimensionality Reduction using sklearn.manifold**
+*Lab*: **Dimensionality reduction using sklearn.manifold**
-* Plotting dimensionality reductions using different methods
+* Dimensionality reduction plots using different methods
-* Understanding the meaning of input parameters
+* Understanding the meaning of various input parameters
-* Understanding the sensitivity to the choice of input parameters
+* Understanding the sensitivity to the input parameter values

 ---
 #### Week 11.
-Graph Data Visualization
+Graph data visualization

-In the last week, we will consider the basic methods for visualisation of graph data such as visualising relationships in a social network.
-We will consider different choices of graph layouts and how they are computed.
-This will involve methods based on simple principles for drawing graphs that have a tree structure as well as more sophisticated methods based on spectral theory of linear algebra for general graphs.
+In the last week, we will consider the basic methods for visualization of graph data such as visualizing social network relationships.
+We will consider different graph layouts and the principles of how they are computed.
+This will involve methods based on simple principles for drawing graphs that have a tree structure as well as more sophisticated methods based on spectral theory of linear algebra and dynamical systems for general graphs.

 *Readings*:
 * A. Hagberg, D. Schult and P. Swart, [NetworkX Reference]( https://networkx.github.io/documentation/latest/_downloads/networkx_reference.pdf)